Zapfenkiller/USB-Userport/README.md

 [Usbhidio2](http://janaxelson.com/files/usbhidio2.zip)
 application.
 I reworked this into an Excel macro for a first way to connect to the USB-Userport device.
-Its macro code should serve as some template for ayour own hacking in whatever programming language you prefer.
+Its macro code should serve as some template for your own hacking in whatever programming language you prefer.

 For those willing to learn a little bit more on the USB itself,